Disaster medical assistance team: Incidents

 The first ever DMAT deployment occurred in 1989, when the New Mexico DMAT (NM-1) responded to the US Virgin Islands following Hurricane Hugo.
 The next DMAT deployments were in 1992, for Hurricane Iniki, to the island of Kauai, and a short time later to Florida for Hurricane Andrew.
 In 1994, teams responded for the 6.7 Magnitude Northridge Earthquake, in southern California, augmenting hospitals that were overwhelmed, and providing medical care at areas where people made homeless congregated.
 NDMS DMATs have been called to respond to a variety of other incidents, many of which garnered significant media attention.
 Teams responded to the World Trade Center site and the Pentagon following the 9/11 terrorist attacks.
 Some DMAT personnel were used to assist in the collection of remains for identification by DMORTs at Ground Zero.
 Three DMATs responded when the city of Grand Forks had to be almost completely evacuated when the Red River of the North flooded the city in the spring of 1997, providing mass care at a large shelter for over 10,000 evacuees at the Grand Forks Air Force Base.

 DMATs are a critical element of the federal response to natural disasters including Hurricane Katrina.
 During Katrina DMAT teams treated and helped evacuate patients in and around New Orleans, including people at the Louisiana Superdome and Louis Armstrong New Orleans International Airport.

 Twelve DMATs participated in the international response to the 2010 Haiti earthquake and cared for more than 31,300 patients, including 167 surgeries and the delivery of 45 infants.

 More recently, DMATs have aided in the response to Hurricane Sandy, which was particularly devastating to areas of New York and New Jersey.
 Following Hurricane Harvey, DMATs provided shelter care as well as acute care in field locations in, around and south of Houston, TX.
 A prolonged response for Hurricanes Irma and Maria took place in Florida, Puerto Rico and the US Virgin Islands in 2017 by multiple full teams and smaller task forces of DMAT personnel.

-Multiple deployments in response to the COVID-19 pandemic were made to support hospitals overrun by COVID-19 patients and/or with staff depletions due to healthcare provider illnesses from COVID-19, and to provide staff to vaccination and monoclonal antibody stations.
+Multiple deployments took place in response to the COVID-19 pandemic were made to support hospitals overrun by COVID-19 patients and/or with staff depletions due to healthcare provider illnesses from COVID-19, and to provide staff to vaccination and monoclonal antibody stations.
 Additional deployments by specialized aeromedical evacuation personnel from DMATs assisted in the evacuation of State Dept employees from Wuhan China, US citizens from a cruise ship quarantined in Japan, and aboard the Grand Princess Cruise Ship at sea to identify the most ill passengers that needed to be evacuated soonest from the ship when it arrived in port.

 In October 2022, ongoing deployments occurred in response to Hurricane Ian in the hardest hit areas of southwestern Florida.
 In late September and early October of 2024, multiple DMATs were deployed in support of local resources during Hurricane Helene in western North Carolina.